Converting waste to energy

 Food that cannot be consumed is processed through our Anaerobic Digestion facilities to produce biogas

-Material that cannot be recycled or reused is incinerated to create electricity
+Material that cannot be recycled or reused is incinerated to recover electricity

 Methane is captured from closed landfill sites and exported to power grids